 Well, this dressing is the perfect partner to our Italian salad.
 A match made in Fellini heaven.

-As a few of our testers noted, this Italian dressing is a perfect replication of the hoagie and sub sauces from their youth.
-Apart from that, we can also heartily recommend using it for a marinade for meat or veg, dressing for pasta salad, mixing it into your tuna or egg salad sandwich, or drizzled over roasted vegetables.
+As a few of our testers noted, this Italian dressing is a great copycat recipe of the hoagie and sub sauces from their youth.
+Apart from that, we can also heartily recommend using it for a marinade for meat or veg, a dressing for pasta salad, mixing it into your egg or tuna salad sandwich, or drizzled over roasted vegetables.

 Creamy Italian Salad Dressing

 - 2 tablespoons mayonnaise